 He has a particular focus on business protection.
 Recent cases have involved safeguarding clients' confidential information in Formula 1 racing and high-value consumer goods, as well as dealing with team-moves in financial services.

 He has substantial experience of international employment work, including cross-border restructurings and outsourcings as well as litigation.
-As a member of the firms's US Desk, he works a great deal with USA Inc (and LLP) across Europe as well as the UK.
+As a member of the firm's US Desk, he works a great deal with USA Inc (and LLP) across Europe as well as the UK.

 Recent highlights include: